bean-mhm/Saffron/README.md

-3. When exporting images, in the save dialog window, make sure to set **Color Management** to *Override* and **Color Space** to *Non-Color* or *Generic Data*
+3. When exporting images, in the save dialog window, make sure to set **Color Management** to *Override* and **Color Space** to *Non-Color* or *Generic Data*.

 Since we've disabled Blender's color management, we need to do it ourselves.
 This has three parts:
 1. Loading images
 2. The working color space
-3. Display/View transforms.
+3. Display/View transforms

 To put it simply: